dragonrider23/go-logger/README.md

 appLogger.Path("path/to/log/files") // Changes log file path
-appLogger.NoStdout() // Disables stdout printing for the logger appLogger.NoFile() // Disables logger from writting to a file appLogger.TimeCode("2006-01-02 15:04:05 MST") // Changes timestamp format appLogger.Verbose(2) // Sets verbose level to 2 (Error and Fatal)
+appLogger.NoStdout() // Disables stdout printing for the logger appLogger.NoFile() // Disables logger from writting to a file appLogger.Stdout() // Enables stdout printing for the logger (enabled by default) appLogger.File() // Enables logger writting to a file (enabled by default) appLogger.TimeCode("2006-01-02 15:04:05 MST") // Changes timestamp format appLogger.Verbose(2) // Sets verbose level to 2 (Error and Fatal)
 ```